-If you are visiting our website to learn how you can become a tutor or to get your child’s school involved feel free to email us: email@example.com
+If you are visiting our website to learn how you can become an Instructor or to get your child’s school involved feel free to email us: firstname.lastname@example.org

 As a family member of a Reading Rescue student, here are some things you can do to help your child take advantage of our wonderful program:

 - Each evening, take 5 minutes to celebrate and to praise your child’s reading.
-Your child’s tutor will send home a plastic folder every day that will contain:
+Your child’s instructor will send home a plastic folder every day that will contain:

-- A sentence your child composed and wrote, with the help of the tutor, the previous day.
+- A sentence your child composed and wrote, with the help of the instructor, the previous day.
 The same sentence, cut into pieces, will also be in the envelope.

 - Homework Activity: Help your child put the cut-up sentence back together several times, rereading it each time.
 Have your child check his/her work against the intact sentence.
 (Sentences and the cut-up sentence words can be kept at home for additional practice.)

-- 1-2 books that your child has read with his/her tutor.
+- 1-2 books that your child has read with his/her instructor.

 - Homework Activity: Let your child read aloud the book/s to you and discuss them, if you can.
 Encourage your child to point to the words while reading, and to use the strategies his/her tutor has taught.
 After reading, you can ask your child to retell a story and ask for his/her opinions, such as, “What did you like best about this story?”
 If it’s a nonfiction book, you can ask your child about the main ideas in the book, such as, “What was this book teaching you about?”